thunderbird/developer-docs/add-ons/updating/historical-overview/legacy-to-modern.md

 Converting a legacy WebExtension into a modern WebExtension will be a complex task: almost all interactions with Thunderbird will need to be re-written to use the new WebExtension APIs.
 If these APIs are not yet sufficient for your add-on, you may even need to implement additional Experiment APIs yourself.
 Don't worry though: you can find information on all aspects of the migration process below, including links to many advanced topics.

 {% hint style="warning" %}
-Before working on an update, it is adviced to read some information about the WebExtension technology first.
+Before working on an update, it is advised to read some information about the WebExtension technology first.
 Our [Extension guide](../../mailextensions/) and our ["Hello World" Extension Tutorial](../../hello-world-add-on/) are good starting points.
 {% endhint %}

 {% hint style="warning" %}